GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 ---
 layout: 'layouts/blog-post.njk'
-title: Why not everyone's building for the Web yet, but why they should
+title: Why not everyone's building for the web yet, but why they should
 subhead: >

 date: 2022-06-27